richardalamo/biz_dev_public/airflow_setup/README.md

 7. Set up Lambda Function
 - Make sure you are in ca-central-1
 - Under runtime, enter Python 3.11 or more recent
-- Under execution role, make sure it has ec2 access, with at least start and stop instance permissions
+- Under Lambda execution role, make sure it has EC2 access, with at least start and stop instance permissions.
+For now use AmazonEC2FullAccess
+- Under Lambda execution role, make sure it has SSM access.
+For now use AmazonSSMFullAccess
 - Set the timeout to 2 minutes.
 Enough time for the ec2 instance to start
 - Paste the lambda_function.py code into the lambda function in the console